TermySequence/v8-linux/v8/gn/docs/reference.md

   expansion of {{bundle_*_dir}} rules in "bundle_data" outputs.

-  This target can be used on all platforms though it is designed only to generate iOS/OS X bundle.
-In cross-platform projects, it is advised to put it behind iOS/Mac conditionals.
+  This target can be used on all platforms though it is designed only to generate iOS or macOS bundle.
+In cross-platform projects, it is advised to put it behind iOS/macOS conditionals.

   If a create_bundle is specified as a data_deps for another target, the bundle is considered a leaf, and its public and private dependencies will not